newrelic/infrastructure-bundle/README.md

 Versions, urls, and architectures of the bundled integrations are defined in `build/bundle.yml`.

-The version of the [base agent image](https://hub.docker.com/repository/docker/newrelic/infrastructure/tags) is defined in the `build/docker-build.sh` file, to ensure consistency across the different pipelines and local build script
+The version of the [base agent image](https://hub.docker.com/repository/docker/newrelic/infrastructure/tags) is also defined in `build/bundle.yml`, and is collected by the `docker-build.sh` wrapper script.

 ## Support